 The external focusers that screw onto the back of catadioptric telescopes need no explanation as to how they are installed.

-However, Starlight Instruments also sells a Feather Touch planetary gear knob for many Schmidt-Cassegrain and Maksutov-Cassegrain models.
-Installing it required me to remove the old focuser knob and bearing assembly with a screwdriver and hex keys, but it was a fairly straightforward process.
+Starlight Instruments sells a Feather Touch planetary gear knob for many Schmidt-Cassegrain and Maksutov-Cassegrain models.
+Installing it required me to remove the old focuser knob and bearing assembly with a screwdriver and hex keys, but it was still a fairly straightforward process.

 My Telescope Focuser Recommendations